openshift/enhancements/enhancements/workload-partitioning/rationalizing-configuration.md

 We eventually want to extend the partitioning feature to support non-management workloads to include workload types defined by cluster admins.
 For now, however, we want to keep the interface as simple as possible.
-Therefore, the new API will be read-only, and only used so that the admission hook (and other consumers) can tell when workload partitioning is active.
+Therefore, the new API will only have status fields and will only be used so that the admission hook (and other consumers) can tell when workload partitioning is active.

-The new API will need a controller to manage it.
-We propose to add a controller to the existing cluster-config-operator, to avoid adding the overhead of another image, pod, etc. to the cluster.
+To manage the risk associated with rolling out a complicated feature like this, we are going to continue to require it to be enabled as part of deploying the cluster.
+The API does not need to support configuring the workload partitioning in a running cluster, so no controller is needed, for now.

 We propose that the API be owned by core OpenShift, and defined in the `openshift/api` repository.
-A separate enhancement will be written to describe the API and controller in more detail.
+A separate enhancement will be written to describe the API in more detail.

 ### Owner for Enablement